DanteLore/dantelore/content/posts/behaviour-driven-spark.md

     Then the number of words is '5'
 [/code]

-The rest of the file is devoted to a series of <b>Scenarios</b>, these are the important bits.
+The rest of the file is devoted to a series of **Scenarios**, these are the important bits.
 Each scenario should test a very specific behaviour, there's no limit to the number of scenarios you can define, so take the opportunity to keep them focussed.
 As well as a descriptive name, each scenario is made of a number of steps.
-Steps can be <b>Givens</b>, <b>Whens</b> or <b>Thens</b>.
+Steps can be **Givens**, **Whens** or **Thens**.

 <ul>
-	* *"<b>Given</b> some precondition*": pre-test setup.
+	* *"**Given** some precondition*": pre-test setup.
 Stuff like creating a mock filesystem object, setting up a dummy web server or initialising the Spark context

-	* *"<b>When</b> some action*": call the function you're testing; make the REST call, whatever
+	* *"**When** some action*": call the function you're testing; make the REST call, whatever

-	* *"<b>Then</b> some test*": test the result is what you expected
+	* *"**Then** some test*": test the result is what you expected

 </ul>